BrianLusina/KotlinGround/StringManipulation/Readme.md

   nameThatNumber(99)  // returns "ninety nine"
   ```
   Words should be seperated by only spaces and not hyphens.
 No need to validate parameters, they will always be in the range [0, 99].
 Make sure that the returned String has no leading of trailing spaces.
 Good luck!

+## Word Search

+Write a method that will search an array of strings for all strings that contain another string, ignoring capitalization.
+Then return an array of the found strings.

+The method takes two parameters, the query string and the array of strings to search, and returns an array.

+If the string isn't contained in any of the strings in the array, the method returns an array containing a single string: "Empty" (or Nothing in Haskell, or "None" in Python)

+Examples

+If the string to search for is "me", and the array to search is ["home", "milk", "Mercury", "fish"], the method should return ["home", "Mercury"].